-Professor Yoo has been a Senior Fulbright Scholar (Korea) and a recipient of fellowships from the Rockefeller Foundation, the John Randolph Haynes and Dora Haynes Foundation, and the Huntington Library.
-He has been active in many professional organizations including the American Historical Association, the American Studies Association, and the Association of Asian American Studies.
+Professor Yoo has been a Senior Fulbright Scholar (Korea) and a recipient of fellowships from the American Council on Education, Rockefeller Foundation, the John Randolph Haynes and Dora Haynes Foundation, and the Huntington Library.
+He has been active in many professional organizations including the American Studies Association, and the Association of Asian American Studies.
 Professor Yoo is also the recipient of the Hoshide Distinguished Teaching Prize at UCLA.
-His community involvement includes being on the boards of the Korean American Scholarship Foundation and the Little Tokyo Service Center.
+His community involvement includes serving on the boards of the Korean American Scholarship Foundation and formerly the Little Tokyo Service Center.

-A native of Los Angeles, Professor Yoo received his B.A., magna cum laude, from Claremont McKenna College, an M.Div. from Princeton Seminary, and the M.A., M.Phil., and Ph.D. from Yale University in American Studies and History.
+Born and raised on Los Angeles, Professor Yoo received his B.A., magna cum laude, from Claremont McKenna College, an M.Div. from Princeton Seminary, and the M.A., M.Phil., and Ph.D. from Yale University.

 Karen Umemoto is a professor in the departments of Urban Planning and Asian American Studies and is the inaugural Helen and Morgan Chu Endowed Director’s Chair of the Asian American Studies Center.
 Professor Umemoto received her Ph.D. in Urban Studies from Massachusetts Institute of Technology and holds a M.A. in Asian American Studies from UCLA and a B.A. in Interdisciplinary Social Science from San Francisco State University.